BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 ### REQ-4-2 (require user to specify suitable *new* MG at startup)

-If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall require the user to specify a new mining generation limit (MG) greater than 1,000,000 bytes but not exceeding 8,000,000 bytes.
+If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall require the user to specify a "fork MG" (mining generation size) greater than 1,000,000 bytes.

-RATIONALE: This ensures a suitable MG can be set at the activation time without having to magically increase MG against potential user wishes.
+RATIONALE: This ensures a suitable MG is set at the activation time so that a mining node would produce a fork block compatible with REQ-3.
-It forces the user (miner) to decide on what size blocks they want to produce from the fork onwards.
+It also forces the user (miner) to decide on what size blocks they want to produce immediately after the fork.

-NOTE 1: The default value of MG in the released client needs to remain 1MB so that the client can be used for mining prior to the fork.
-The default new MG value (when BUIP-UAHF is enabled) is recommended to be set to 8MB.

-NOTE 2: The DEFAULT_MAX_GENERATED_BLOCK_SIZE in the released client needs to remain 1,000,000 bytes so that the client will not generate invalid blocks before the fork activates.
-At activation time, however, the new MG value specified by the user (default: 8MB) will take effect.
+NOTE 1: The DEFAULT_MAX_GENERATED_BLOCK_SIZE in the released client needs to remain 1,000,000 bytes so that the client will not generate invalid blocks before the fork activates.
+At activation time, however, the "fork MG" specified by the user (default: 8MB) will take effect.

 ### REQ-5 (removed)